gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 The strategy for bootstrapping functions is a much more complicated because we must compile code both for the host machine to properly bootstrap things and then for the target to have the "real" implementations of everything.

-There is the problem that right now in PCL, there are implementations of functions and macros of the CL package, but we will probably want to use the PCL definition over the host's CL definition when compiling a lot of early code.
-But on the target we want to use the CL version.
-(Does sb-xc:... already proide this trickery?)
-To accomplish this, we will define functions like !BOOTSTRAP-FIND-CLASS
+## Roadmap for implementing cold bootstrapping

+1. Define macros named according to the clever things PCL does for early/late definition of functions

+2. Rename every PCL-defined CL symbol to use sb!xc instead.

+3. Get host to get through NIL boot state

+4. Get host to get through early boot state

+5. Get host to get through braid boot state

+6. Write genesis/!cold-init code for PCL, and wade into cold init land

 ## What files are relevant to the bootstrap?

 `defclass.lisp` has support for early class definitions (including an `early-class-definition` structure -- ECD -- implemented as a list).
+...

 # Files